Worship guitar is a style of its own…

 8. NEVER Get In The Way Of The Vocals

 This isn’t a waste of a guitarist like some may think.
 Think of vocals.
 Vocalists aren’t always singing harmonies.
 Many times they are all singing the melody.
 This creates a large group or choir effect.
-If both electrics are playing big open chords, this can give the band a much larger and wider sound.
-And sometimes it’s exactly what is needed.
+If both electrics are playing big open chords, this can give the band a much larger and wider sound, and sometimes it’s precisely what is needed.

 10. Lead + Rhythm = Chord Inversions

 Chord inversions/rhythm parts up higher on the neck are a great way to boost the sound of a song as well.
 I’d say at least half of the songs on Worship Online do some version of this.
 It’s a great way to have rhythm and lead parts without necessarily having the lead playing a riff or lead line that could get in the way of the song or melody.

 It makes the song sound larger because you typically have someone playing big chords in the lower register, and then you have someone playing chords in a higher register (chord inversions).

 The guitarists are playing complementing rhythm parts which can make the song sound more full, give it a creative feel, and you’re not getting in the way with “lead lines.”
 I’d say that Planetshakers does this in the choruses of most of their songs.
 One Thing Remains is a great example of both guitarists playing the same open chords, and then Electric 1 breaking to chord inversions in the big bridge part of the song.

 11. The Goal Of Playing Worship Guitar Is To Enhance Worship

 I’ve saved what might be the most important worship guitar rule for last.
 Don’t forget why you are there playing guitar with the worship band in the first place.
 You’re there to enhance the overall sound of your band.
 I mean if not, why would your worship leader bother to have you there?
 You’re not there to “jam,” or do your own thing.
 You’re there to serve the band.
 Now how well are you going to serve it?